We assist state employees who have been injured on the job and ensure excellent customer service throughout the process

 DO NOT present your health care card for medical treatment, or while filling a prescription.
 Your health insurance and workers’ compensation coverage are two separate plans that do not overlap.

-If a drug test is required, DO NOT request from the workers’ comp medical provider.
+Workers’ compensation does not require nor pay for drug testing, however, if your employer requires a drug test for your position, DO NOT request from the workers’ comp medical provider.
 All drug tests must be performed by National Toxicology Specialists (NTS).
 Only drug tests from NTS are acceptable.

 It is your responsibility to keep your supervisor and/or Human Resources Department notified on a daily basis regarding your work status while out of work on workers’ compensation.
 Explain what medical care is being prescribed and your current condition and give them copies of all the paperwork issued by the treating physician stating when you can return to work, if follow-up visits are requested, and the need for physical therapy (if applicable).
 This written documentation must be forwarded to Human Resources.
 Due to HIPPAA compliance, ONLY the Human Resources Department will store the medical records related to an employee’s injury on the job.